Skip to main content

 • The Division of General Surgery provides snacks for the residents in the general surgery call rooms.

-• The Mountain Challenge is a resident-lead friendly competition designed to bring residents and faculty together out of the hospital and outdoors in the beautiful mountains of Utah.
-Starting this year, the program is working to expand the opportunities for residents and faculty to socialize outside the hospital in different venues such as art museums and cooking classes.
-Stay tuned!
+• Each year, residents and faculty participate in ski day together out of the hospital and outdoors in the beautiful mountains of Utah.
+Also, the program is working to expand the opportunities for residents and faculty to socialize outside the hospital in venues such as art museums and cooking classes.

 Nature